We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Loss of use coverage

-Accident benefits coverage is also mandatory in Ontario and it covers you if you get into an accident that results in bodily injury.
+Accident benefits coverage is also mandatory in Ontario, and it covers you if you get into an accident that results in bodily injury.
 More specifically, if anyone involved in an accident requires medical attention in the aftermath, this portion of your policy will help pay for any medical fees not covered by health insurance.
-Accident benefits will kick in no matter which driver caused the accident and can cover the medical bills of the policyholder or someone else involved, like a pedestrian or another driver.

-If your car crashes into another car or object on the road, collision car coverage can help cover the cost of any vehicle repairs needed as a result.
+If your car crashes into another car or object on the road, like a traffic pole, collision car coverage can help cover the cost of any vehicle repairs needed as a result.
 This type of coverage comes into play no matter if the policyholder was the one who was responsible for the accident.
 It is worth noting that although collision coverage is optional for most drivers, it might be mandatory if you lease or finance your vehicle.
 Be sure to read through the terms and conditions of your lease agreement carefully to understand any coverage obligations you are under.

 One final type of optional car insurance coverage popular among drivers in Hamilton is accident forgiveness.
 Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement, to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
 Note: coverage and eligibility varies by province.

 If you're buying a new car, adding this coverage to your policy is worth considering.
 It ensures you're covered for the full value of your vehicle without factoring in depreciation.
-That means if your car is stolen or totalled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.
+That means if your car is stolen or totaled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.

 Let us be your resource for all things car insurance